Cool Rare Animals likes to research and write about different species and animal husbandry.

 - Nutritional deficiency

 Treatment depends on the underlying cause of the problem.
-Parasites are easily enough dealt with by owners.
-For other causes however, you will need to consult a veterinarian.
+Parasites are enough to be dealt with by owners.
+For other causes, however, you will need to consult a veterinarian.

 Diarrhea may be a symptom in itself or indicative of eating certain foods that the ferret shouldn't have eaten.
-Here are the common causes of the condition in ferrets:
+Here are the common causes:

 - Viral infection